-The Bodhisatta was once a son, nephew, and grandson of the same exact man in one thousand five hundred successive lives (five hundred lives for each relation) and then born in the same three relationships in another one thousand five hundred lives (again, five hundred lives each) to one specific woman.
+The Bodhisatta was once a son, nephew, and grandson of the same man in one thousand five hundred successive lives (five hundred lives for each relation) and then born into the same three relationships in another one thousand five hundred lives (again, five hundred lives for each) to one woman.

 In the Lifetime of the Buddha

 His disciples who were traveling with him at the time wondered why this family did not know who the Buddha’s real parents were and why the Buddha did not comment about it.
-So to end their confusion, the Buddha told them this story explaining his relation to the man and woman in their earlier births.
+To end their confusion, the Buddha told them this story explaining his relation to the man and woman in earlier births.